azoth-lang/azoth.language.reference/src/extrema-types.md

 The `never` type is the bottom type in Azoth.
 That is, it is a subtype of all other types.
 A function returning `never` or an expression of type `never` can't return a value.
 Instead it must either throw an exception, cause program abandonment, or never terminate.

-The never type is useful for functions which are known to never return.
-It is also the type of various expressions like `return`, `break`, `next`, and `throw` which don't evaluate to a value.
+The never type is useful in a number of circumstances.
+First, it is useful for functions and expressions which are known to never return.
+It is the type of various expressions like `return`, `break`, `next`, and `throw` which don't evaluate to a value.
 This allows for their use in boolean or coalescing expressions.

 The `never` type can be useful in cases where a type is expected but can't occur.
 For example, a function expecting a "`Result[T, Error]`" type which is either a value of type "`T`" or an error of type "`Error`", could be passed a value of type "`Result[T, never]`" if an error is not possible in this circumstance.
 The literal value "`none`" used with [optional types](optional-types.md) has the type "`never?`".

+Finally, `never` can be useful as the subtype of all types.
+For example, an immutable empty list can have the type `List[never]` so that it is a subtype of all other list types.

 ## `void` Type